Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

 ## Study

+I desinged an user study, made some early test run with a pre-study and then, with some small study adjustments and a heavily changed implementation, I performed the actual study.

 ### Study Design

+The general design of the user study is as follows:

+  * Welcome / Introduction
+  * Ethnical disclaimer (participants are voluntary, unpaied, can end the experiment at any given time)
+  * Privacy disclaimer (what data is saved and published?)
+  * Pre-Questionnaire
+  * Teaching / Explanation of the hardware, virtual environment, tasks and control
+  * Participants can try the controls, locomotion and and interaction for some time
+  * Explain the task once more: As many rounds as possible, as many collected coins as possible, as precisie at the interaction task as possible.
+Your own choice where your priorities are.
+  * 10 minute task performance
+  * Post-Questionnaire
+  * Goodbye / Hardware cleaning

+You can find checklists that I made for myself to execute this study with participants in the study data repository.
+Such notes ensure, that every participant hears all explanations and experience all training and tasks, in the same order and in the same way.

+Here is a video of myself doing the 10 minute task:

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/WJ9H1r-tjjA?si=LRXK7RNcCNR2oxgA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>